 Lateral meniscus rehabilitation program for torn knee meniscus injuries.
-Here we outline example programs for patients who have had a complete or partial meniscus removed, patients who have had a cartilage meniscus repair and those who have not had surgery but are attempting conservative treatment.
+Here we outline example programs for patients who have had a complete or partial meniscus removed, patients who have had a meniscus repair and those who have not had surgery.

 The following is for infomation purposes only.
 We recommend seeking professional advice before attempting any rehabilitation exercises for a lateral knee meniscus injury.

-(athletes who have had part or all of the cartilage meniscus taken out following a lateral meniscus tear.
+This is suitable for athletes who have had part or all of the cartilage meniscus taken out following a lateral meniscus tear.

 Phase 1 (0-10 days)